harshp2008/Notes/content/-- Contribution --/Setting up.md

 You should have "youremail@gmail.com" as the output.

-You will be asked to authenticate your GitHub account, so just sign in with the same email to confirm.

-## Installing Visual Studio Code
+## Installing Github Desktop

-1. Click on this link https://code.visualstudio.com and download vs code, choose the one that fits your operating system.
+1. Click on this link https://desktop.github.com/download/ and download Github Desktop, choose the one that fits your operating system.
+Install the application.

-2. Click the profile account and sign in / Authenticate with Github.

 # Cloning the project